 Total points: 30

-Format: IPython Notebook
+Format: IPython Notebook or python program

 The purpose of this problem set is to become familiar with working with image data, plotting it, and combining it in various ways for analysis.